LuxiferSagerking623/TRY_YOUR_LUCK_game_project/README.md

 Code requirement 1: Generation of random game sets or events

+When the player entered the game, they have to guess the correct number.
+The index of the 'correct number' is generated from srand(time(NULL)) % Number_of_terms_of_vector_v, and vector v is the set of integers from 1 to 9, so the correct number is a random integer from 1-9, and it is guaranteed that the player does not guess a number that has already been guessed before, because no matter whether the player guesses a 'correct number' or not in a round of 'guessing number' game, the 'correct number' of the round will be opted out from the vector v after the round ends.

+Initially Number_of_terms_of_vector_v = v.size() is 9 for 3x3 grid, and Number_of_terms_of_vector_v = v.size() is 16 for 4x4 grid.

-When the player entered the game, they have to guess the correct number generated from srand(time(NULL)) % 10 (for 3x3), srand(time(NULL)) % 17 (for 4x4), which if you are playing 3x3 grid size, you will have to pick a random number from 0-9 to test whether it meets with the number in the vector which is generated randomly with in 7 trials, for 4x4, you do the same but the range increase to 0-16 and u are given 12 trials.
+If you are playing 3x3 grid size, you will have to pick a random number from 1-9 to test within 7 trials whether it meets with the correct number which is generated randomly.
+For 4x4 grid, you will need to do the same but the range increase to 1-16, and you are given 12 trials.

 Code requirement 2: Data structures for storing game status

 We will ultilise vector for storing the number to be guessed for each box in the grid boxes, which will be refreshed every play.
-Meanwhile we will set up another vector for storing the output (bingo board) for sotring the "0" and "X", which a further function would be used to evaluate after the completion of all boxes, whether there are 3 (for 3x3) or 4 (for 4x4) consecutive "0" vertically, horizontally or diagonally, if TRUE, then will output "YOU WIN!!!", else output "YOU LOSS, pls retry :("
+Meanwhile we will set up another vector for storing the output (bingo board) for sotring the "O" and "X", which a further function would be used to evaluate after the completion of all boxes, whether there are 3 (for 3x3) or 4 (for 4x4) consecutive (colinear) "O" vertically, horizontally or diagonally, if TRUE, then will output "YOU WIN!!!", else output "YOU LOSS, pls retry :("

 Code requirement 3: Dynamic memory management